CMOS: Technical details

 "CMOS" refers to both a particular style of digital circuitry design and the family of processes used to implement that circuitry on integrated circuits (chips).
 CMOS circuitry dissipates less power than logic families with resistive loads.
 Since this advantage has increased and grown more important, CMOS processes and variants have come to dominate, thus the vast majority of modern integrated circuit manufacturing is on CMOS processes.
-CMOS logic consumes around 1/7-th the power of NMOS logic, and about 1/100,000-th the power of bipolar transistor-transistor logic (TTL).
+CMOS logic consumes around one seventh the power of NMOS logic, and about 10 million times less power than bipolar transistor-transistor logic (TTL).

 CMOS circuits use a combination of p-type and n-type metal–oxide–semiconductor field-effect transistor (MOSFETs) to implement logic gates and other digital circuits.
 Although CMOS logic can be implemented with discrete devices for demonstrations, commercial CMOS products are integrated circuits composed of up to billions of transistors of both types, on a rectangular piece of silicon of often between 10 and 400 mm2.

 CMOS always uses all enhancement-mode MOSFETs (in other words, a zero gate-to-source voltage turns the transistor off).

 Inversion

-CMOS circuits are constructed in such a way that all P-type metal–oxide–semiconductor (PMOS) transistors must have either an input from the voltage source or from another PMOS transistor.
+CMOS circuits are constructed in such a way that all p-type metal–oxide–semiconductor (PMOS) transistors must have either an input from the voltage source or from another PMOS transistor.
 Similarly, all NMOS transistors must have either an input from ground or from another NMOS transistor.
 The composition of a PMOS transistor creates low resistance between its source and drain contacts when a low gate voltage is applied and high resistance when a high gate voltage is applied.
 On the other hand, the composition of an NMOS transistor creates high resistance between source and drain when a low gate voltage is applied and low resistance when a high gate voltage is applied.
 CMOS accomplishes current reduction by complementing every nMOSFET with a pMOSFET and connecting both gates and both drains together.
 A high voltage on the gates will cause the nMOSFET to conduct and the pMOSFET not to conduct, while a low voltage on the gates causes the reverse.
 This arrangement greatly reduces power consumption and heat generation.
 However, during the switching time, both pMOS and nMOS MOSFETs conduct briefly as the gate voltage transitions from one state to another.
 This induces a brief spike in power consumption and becomes a serious issue at high frequencies.

 The adjacent image shows what happens when an input is connected to both a PMOS transistor (top of diagram) and an NMOS transistor (bottom of diagram).
 Vdd is some positive voltage connected to a power supply and Vss is ground.
 A is the input and Q is the output.